college-254/kenyans_applying_to_us_universities/readme.md

 ## Kenyans Applying to US Universities To-do List

-* Transfer the college guide from WordPress.
+:white_check_mark: Transfer the college guide from WordPress.

+* Automate the inclusion of links to new posts into the relevant html files.

 * Make navigating the website easier (college guide, announcements, resources, dates, shop).